rancher/docs/content/rancher/v2.x/en/installation/server-installation/single-node-install/_index.md

 2. From your shell, enter the following command:

 	```
-	$ sudo docker run -d --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher
+	$ sudo docker run -d --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher: latest
 	```

 	>**Note:**
-	>- `rancher/rancher` is hosted on [DockerHub](https://hub.docker.com/).
+	>- `rancher/rancher` is hosted on [DockerHub](https://hub.docker.com/r/rancher/rancher/tags/).
 If you don't have access to DockerHub, or you are installing Rancher without an internet connection, refer to [Installing From a Private Registry]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/install-from-private-registry/).<br/><br/>
 	>- For a list of other Rancher Server tags available, refer to [Rancher Server Tags]({{< baseurl >}}/rancher/v2.x/en/installation/server-tags/).

 **Result:** Rancher is installed.